AdobeDocs/pass.en/help/authentication/iostvos-sdk-api-reference.md

 * *data*: A dictionary consisting of key-value pairs to be sent to the Pay-TV pass service.
 Adobe can use this data to enable future functionality without changing the SDK.

 **Callbacks triggered:**

-[tokenRequestFailed:errorCode:errorDescription:](#tokenReqFailed)`,setToken:forResource:, sendTrackingData:forEventType:, setAuthenticationStatus:errorCode:`
+[`tokenRequestFailed:errorCode:errorDescription:`](#tokenReqFailed),`setToken:forResource:`, `sendTrackingData:forEventType:`, `setAuthenticationStatus:errorCode:`

 [Back to top...](#apis)

 </br>

-### getAuthorization:, getAuthorization:withData: {#getAuthZ}
+### `getAuthorization:`, `getAuthorization:withData:` {#getAuthZ}

 **File:** AccessEnabler/headers/AccessEnabler.h

 **Description:** This method is used by the application to initiate the authorization flow.
 If the user is not already authenticated, it also initiates the authentication flow.
 If the user gets authenticated, the AccessEnabler proceeds to issue requests for the authorization token (if no valid authorization token is present in the local token cache) and for the short-lived media token.
 Once the short media token is obtained, the authorization flow is considered complete.
-The [setToken:forResource:](#setToken) callback gets triggered and the short media token is delivered as a parameter to the application.
-If for any reason, the authorization fails, the [tokenRequestFailed:forEventType:](#tokenReqFailed) callback is triggered and the error code/details are provided.
+The [`setToken:forResource:`](#setToken) callback gets triggered and the short media token is delivered as a parameter to the application.
+If for any reason, the authorization fails, the [`tokenRequestFailed:forEventType:`](#tokenReqFailed) callback is triggered and the error code/details are provided.

 <table class="pass_api_table">
 <colgroup>